j-mit/Freedoor/README.md

 ~/freedoor 548->
 ```

-Root '/' Route for Demo, Help to rebase to baseurl: /freedoor/v1
+Root '/' Route for Demo, Help other teams to rebase to baseurl: /freedoor/v1
 ```json
 {
 "Welcome": "We are serving at baseurl: /freedoor/v1.
 Visit: http://192.168.4.250:8000/freedoor/v1",